auth0/docs/articles/quickstart/native/android/interactive.md

 ::::checkpoint

 :::checkpoint-default
-Call the `showUserProfile` function after login and verify that the user's profile information has been returned in the `onSuccess` callback.
+Call the `showUserProfile` function after login.
+Verify the `onSuccess` callback returns the user's profile information.

 :::

 :::checkpoint-failure
-Sorry about that.
-Here's a couple things to double check:
+If your application did not return user profile information:
-* Ensure a valid `accessToken` is used
+* Verify the `accessToken` is valid

 Still having issues?
 Check out our [documentation](https://auth0.com/docs) or visit our [community page](https://community.auth0.com) to get more help.